-A ground investigation encompasses the collection of information about the ground beneath a site to assess the risk(s) that the soil may pose to people and the wider environment.
+A site investigation encompasses the collection of information about the ground beneath a site to assess the risk(s) that the soil (or other media) may pose to people and the wider environment.

-This guide has been written specifically for those new to contaminated land.
+This eBook has been written specifically for those new to contaminated land.
 It’s a brief introduction for the uninitiated and gives an overview of the steps you need to follow.
-Download "Phase 1 Site Investigations Explained" now for free!
+Download "Phase 1 Desk Studies / Preliminary Risk Assessments Explained" now for free!

 This eBook explains how a Phase 2 investigation follows on from a Phase 1 Desk Study / PRA and sets out the steps to follow if you're about to embark on one.
 Download "Phase 2 Site Investigations Explained" now for free!